Verification Flow

 // - Verify the update history is correct

-IMPORTANT: What is verified vs not?
+IMPORTANT: What is verified natively vs not?

 • Proof of address ownership via their authenticated BitBadges account